Anarch16Sync/SRPG-Studio-Plugins/Translated Plugins/O-to_Plugins/Enemy AI Randomization/readme.txt

 );

 Write like this:
-If the AI ​​after deleting the setting has a setting value in the class, it will act according to the setting value of the class, If there is no set value in the class, it will act according to the value set in OT_RandomAI.js.
+If the AI after deleting the setting has a setting value in the class, it will act according to the setting value of the class, If there is no set value in the class, it will act according to the value set in OT_RandomAI.js.